cmcantalupo/geopm-legacy-branches/pull_request_template.md

     + <details> <summary>New external dependency</summary>

+        - [ ] Use of interface exposed by external dependency is compatible with the BSD 3 clause license
         - [ ] Shared object dependencies have been added to the build system in this or a prior PR
         - [ ] Dependency has one or more last-level-abstraction classes